 Gábor Várszegi, Chairman of the Board of Fotex, directly or indirectly controls a part of the voting shares of Blackburn International Inc. ("Blackburn"), a Panama company, and Blackburn International Luxembourg S.à r.l. ("Blackburn Luxembourg"), a Luxembourg company.
-Blackburn Luxembourg has a controlling interest in Fotex Holding S.E. and in Fotex Ingatlan Kft. ("Fotex Ingatlan") and is the ultimate controlling party for Fotex Holding S.E. and Fotex Ingatlan.
-Blackburn has a controlling interest in Zürich Investments Inc. ("Zürich"), a British Virgin Islands company.
-As at 31 December 2021 Blackburn Luxembourg controlled 50.35% (31 December 2020: 50.35%) of Fotex Holding S.E.'s voting shares.
+Blackburn Luxembourg has a controlling interest in Fotex Holding S.E. and in Fotex Ingatlan Kft. ("Fotex Ingatlan") and is the ultimate controlling party for Fotex Holding S.E. and Fotex Ingatlan.- As at 31 December 2022 Blackburn Luxembourg controlled 50.35% (31 December 2021: 50.35%) of Fotex Holding S.E.'s voting shares.
 APF International provides real estate services to the group and is partly owned by two group directors.
 White Oak Management provides accounting and company secretarial services to the group and is owned by two group directors.
 One director rents sundry commercial property from the group on an arm's length basis.
-The group also holds a controlling interest in Arany Juhár Időstthon Kft., an unconsolidated subsidiary for 2021.
 These companies are considered to be related parties.